 Disclosure: Links below are affiliate links, meaning I get a commission if you make a purchase through my links, at no extra cost to you.

-Overall this is a nice little guitar all round.
+Overall this is a nice little guitar all around.
 Easy to play and nice even compact yet bright but not too bright tone.

-Check out the links below to learn more about the Celebrity Standard and some online stores where it?s available.
+Check out the links below to learn more about the Celebrity Standard and some online stores where it is available.

 Thanks for reading and I hope this review has helped you to learn more about this guitar.
-Check out more guitar under 500 reviews at the link below.
+Check out more guitars under 500 reviews at the link below.